-Example: To defrost 1.2 lb. of meat 1. • Press AUTO DEFROST (b / kg) 2. · Set the weight of the food using the number pads.
-Weight of the frozen 1 2 food must be programmed in pounds and tenths of a pound, not ounces.
+Example: To defr Example: To defrost 1.2 lb of meat AUTO DEFROST (lb / kg) • Press 2.
+1 Set the weight of the food.
+Weight of the frozen food must be programmed in pounds and tenths of a pound, not ounces.
 See chart below.
-2 for 1.2 lb.
-1 3. ➤Defrosting time appears in the START Display Window and counts
+Press 1 → 2 for 1.2 lbs.
+3. START Press.
+Defrosting time appears in the display window and begins to count down.